M4xwo/AlignmentScriptsV1/README.md

 In comparison between the second and third plot it is hard to make reliable statements for the correlation between the number of actively expressed genes and the GC content.

 # Discussion

+To be honest my expectations for this course were more than exceeded.
+I learned a lot about the use of HPC's and one key takeaway was that is actually a lot easier than I expected once you get the hang of it.
+The amount of data we processed, sometimes maybe more succesful, sometimes less with only a limited amount of recurring commands for the linux command line is impressive in my opinion.
+After we learned about the basics in the first few days I was a little baffled when our first project arrived because after we talked about what we planned to do I would've never imagined to manage it.
+But using baby steps, great advice from fellow pariticpants and the assistance from Prof. Keller it worked out surprisingly well after several tries.
+Afterwards the second project was equally a welcome challenge and a great way to practice everything we learned until then.
+Especially the visualization was a great way to recap other stuff that we learned in the python and statistics modules and even opened up several new things as for example the seaborn library!
+Also getting introduced to Markdown and GitHub especially was really cool because both tools come with great easy to use features that seem really worth knowing about for future tasks.